Whale-watching excursions off Rio de Janeiro's coast begin captivating tourists

 As for the dolphins, they swam deftly alongside her boat and played in its wake.

-“Besides that, we have spotted different species of dolphins, turtles and numerous seabird species,” Gomes added, saying that success depends on wind and sea conditions.
+“Besides that, we have spotted different species of dolphins, turtles and numerous seabird species,” Ferrari added, saying that success depends on wind and sea conditions.

 Each trip lasts about six hours, costing 550 Brazilian reais ($100) on weekdays and 600 reais on weekends.
 The guides follow federal environmental regulations that require vessels to stay at least 100 meters (328 feet ) from the whales, and for a maximum 30 minutes.
 That time limit is halved if a calf is present.